Ottawa police union president charged | CBC News

 Ontario Provincial Police have charged Ottawa Police Association president Matt Skof with breach of trust and obstructing justice under the Criminal Code of Canada.

-OPP announced the charges Wednesday, but didn't explain why they were laid against Skof, a sworn police officer currently serving his second term as head of the police union.
+OPP announced the charges Wednesday, but didn't explain why they were laid against Skof, a sworn police officer currently serving his third term as head of the police union.

+The Ottawa Police Service has now suspended him with pay, which is provided by the police association.

 Skof's arrest comes after Ottawa police requested help from the OPP to investigate the source of an unverified audio recording that outlined allegations against West Carleton–March Coun.
 Eli El-Chantiry, the former chair of the city's police services board.

-The recording, which was posted online in mid-2018, contained unsubstantiated claims about El-Chantiry and his alleged involvement in criminal activity.
+The recording, which was posted online in mid-2018, contained unsubstantiated claims about alleged criminal activity involving El-Chantiry.
 One of the voices on the recording also appeared to discuss sensitive details of an ongoing police investigation.

 People who shared the file on social media commented that one of the voices on the recording sounded like Skof's, an allegation he has denied.